 - ^Mountings used electro-hydraulic power.
 Power was supplied by a 15 hp electric motor operating from 220 Vdc and which ran at 600 rpm.
 Gun crew for twin mounts was about 11 men.

 - ^The Akizuki class used two dredger hoists to supply ammunition to the working chamber.
 From here, rounds were manhandled to loading positions for pusher hoists, one for each gun.
-At the top of the hoists, rounds automatically rolled to waiting positions where shell passers handed them to loaders standing on the gun platform, which moved with the guns.
-Fuze-setting machines were attached to the breech faces of the guns.
-Loading trays were manually operated.
+At the top of the hoists, rounds automatically rolled to waiting positions where shell passers handed them to loaders standing on the gun platform, which elevated with the guns.

 - ^The Oyodo class used four bucket hoists which delivered ammunition from the magazines to a working chamber abaft the No. 2 15.5 cm (6.1") gun barbette.
 The maximum rate of supply was 20 to 22 shells per minute per hoist.
 The ammunition was then carried by hand to the 10 cm (3.9") gun mounts, which were 77 and 135 feet (22 and 41 m) further aft.
 There were ready-use ammunition storage lockers near the weapon mountings which allowed for a higher rate of fire for a period of time.
 The fuze setting on this class was done by a separate machine before the shells were loaded into the gun.